 - Enable automatic tuning and let Azure SQL database automatically fix identified performance issues.

-XEvents)(sql-database/sql-database-xevent-db-diff-from-svr.md), and the Query Store to get performance parameters in real time.
-See performance guidance to find techniques that you can use to improve performance of Azure SQL Database if you identify some issue using these reports or views.
+See performance guidance to find techniques that you can use to improve performance of Azure SQL Database after identifying the performance issue using one or more of the above methods.

 Monitor databases using the Azure portal

-In the Azure portal, you can monitor a single databases utilization by selecting your database and clicking the Monitoring chart.
+In the Azure portal, you can monitor an individual databases utilization by selecting your database and clicking the Monitoring chart.
 This brings up a Metric window that you can change by clicking the Edit chart button.
 Add the following metrics: